HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

 address or a face, as well as a broad sense of location, which allow to track down a person more effectively

->I was robbed at 19:23am at the McDonalds at Marienplatz, these are
+>I was robbed at 19:23am at the McDonald at Marienplatz, these are
 > three bystanders who can testify the event and describe the suspect.

 ## Linking Digital Identities